Catholic Church in the 20th century: Reforms

 Changes to old rites and ceremonies following Vatican II produced a variety of responses.
 Some stopped going to church, while others tried to preserve the old liturgy with the help of sympathetic priests.
 These formed the basis of today's Traditionalist Catholic groups, which believe that the reforms of Vatican II have gone too far.
 Liberal Catholics form another dissenting group who feel that the Vatican II reforms did not go far enough.
 The liberal views of theologians such as Hans Küng and Charles Curran, led to Church withdrawal of their authorization to teach as Catholics.
 According to Professor Thomas Bokenkotter, most Catholics "accepted the changes more or less gracefully".
-In 2007, Benedict XVI reinstated the old mass as an option, to be celebrated upon request by the faithful.
+In 2007, Benedict XVI reinstated the old form of mass as an option, to be celebrated upon request by the faithful.

 A new Codex Juris Canonici – Canon Law called for by John XXIII, was promulgated by Pope John Paul II on 25 January 1983.
 It includes numerous reforms and alterations in Church law and Church discipline for the Latin Church.
 It replaced the 1917 version issued by Benedict XV.

 The Catholic Church initiated a comprehensive process of reform under Pope John XXIII.
 Intended as a continuation of the First Vatican Council, the Second Vatican Council (1962–1965), developed into an engine of modernisation, making pronouncements on religious freedom, the nature of the Church and the mission of the laity.
 The role of the bishops of the Church was brought into renewed prominence, especially when seen collectively, as a college that has succeeded to that of the Apostles in teaching and governing the Church.
 This college does not exist without its head, the successor of St. Peter.
 It also permitted the Latin liturgical rites to use vernacular languages as well as Latin during Mass and other sacraments.
 Christian unity became a greater priority.
 In addition to finding more common ground with Protestant Churches, the Catholic Church has reopened discussions regarding the possibility of unity with the Eastern Orthodox churches.